Create a Docker image of a Next.js application

 The Docker build has three stages:

-• deps: we install the node dependencies; this has the advantage to speed because this stage will run only if a Node dependency has been added, updated, or removed; otherwise, it will reuse the cached Node modules.
+• deps: we install the node dependencies; this has the advantage of speed because this stage will run only if a Node.js dependency has been added, updated, or removed; otherwise, it will reuse the cached Node modules.

-Note: you can give the name you want to the Docker stages.
+You can give the name you want for the Docker stages.

 Update the file next.config.js to allow standalone output: